 Sailfish – October – March

-Fishing in the Dominican Republic is lightly regulated.
+Fishing in the La Romana & the Dominican Republic is lightly regulated.
 Technically, fishing licenses are required.
 However, fishing regulations are rarely enforced, therefore it is difficult to find places that sell fishing licenses to even buy one.
 The one rule that is enforced is that billfish must be caught and released.